Updated March 21, 2022

 IPDR captures information directly reflecting subscriber service consumption.
-IPDR was originally introduced in the CableLabs DOCSIS specification as an efficient alternative to simple network management protocol (SNMP) supporting usage-based billing models.
+IPDR was initially introduced in the CableLabs DOCSIS specification as an efficient alternative to simple network management protocol (SNMP) supporting usage-based billing models.
 While charging and billing represent the most basic IPDR application, facilitating policy decisions, revenue assurance, fraud prevention, and inter-partner settlement in the BSS (business support system) layer, it is not the only IPDR application.

 Figure source: Huawei